oracle/coherence-cli/README.md

 <!--
 Copyright 2021, Oracle Corporation and/or its affiliates.
-All rights reserved.
 Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.

 -->